Do you manufacture complex hollow composite parts? Then improving the bladder molding process is something that might be of interest to you.

 It has allowed them to make the blades longer.
 Longer blades have turned the already environmentally friendly wind turbine into an even more efficient source of energy generation.

-Much of an automobile is already made up of composites.
-Composite parts are to make the vehicle lighter and more fuel efficient.
+Composite parts are to make the vehicle lighter and more fuel-efficient.
 But where will composite engineering lead to next?
 Will we have a composite engine block someday?

 It seems that the sky is the limit when it comes to composite molding and what it can produce.
 How composite parts can change an industry seems more real when you consider that this technology has been around for thousands of years.